Bouncing cosmology in modified gravity with higher-order curvature terms: Introduction

+Cosmological bouncing scenarios including the ekpyrosis bounce and super-bounce have been studied \cite{Cai:2009rd, Cai:2014jla, Cai:2014bea}.
+Bouncing cosmological solutions have been considered in $ \mathcal{F}(R,T) $ gravity \cite{Shabani:2017kis}, and in $ \mathcal{F}(R) $, $ \mathcal{F}(T) $, $ \mathcal{F}(G) $ with $G$ the Gauss-Bonnet invariant and other types of modified gravities and also examined the dynamical stability of the solutions \cite{Bamba:2014zoa, Bamba:2016gbu, Odintsov:2015uca, Odintsov:2015zza, Bamba:2014mya}.
+It has been found that in modified gravity theories, the dynamics in the bouncing cosmology is substantially affected by the coupling parameter and the bouncing scale factors near the bouncing point \cite{Tripathy:2019nlw}.
+A summary of plausible explanation for the rapid expansion phase \cite{ Li:2009bn} has also been examined.
+Moreover, the bounce cosmology with an appearance of a Type-IV finite-time future singularity has been discussed in a ghost free Gauss-Bonnet gravity \cite{Odintsov:2022unp}.
+In addition, more kinds of theoretical aspects in bouncing cosmology have been studied \cite{Nojiri:2022xdoe, Odintsov:2020zct, Elizalde:2020zcb, Banerjee:2022gpy, Agrawal:2021msm, Agrawal:2022ppe}.

-In comparison to traditional phantom models, Our model exhibits phantom-condensate behaviour in the neighbourhood of bouncing point $ t \simeq 3.08 $ which is highly unstable and intended to big bounce.
-In addition, this model is decelerated in the neighbourhood of bouncing point $ t \simeq 3.08 $ which is the most basic characteristic of the bouncing universe.
-This paper is organized as follows: In section II, we briefly review the $ f(R,T) $ gravity of higher order with action.
-The higher order $ f(R,T) $ gravity, which is a combination of a quadratic R-dependent term and a linear T-dependent term generates highly non-linear field equations.
-In section III, we get the solution of the Einstein equation and examine the bouncing criteria of our achieved model using the parametrization technique on Hubble parameter $ H $, and finally, we summarize the results of our model in section IV.
+In this work, we explore the bouncing behavior of the universe in modified gravity with higher-order curvature terms in detail.
+It is shown that the extremal acceleration occurs at the bouncing point.
+It is also demonstrated that around the bouncing point, the universe universe behaves as it is filled with a perfect fluid.
+The organization of the present paper is as follows.
+In Sec.
+II, we briefly review the theoretical background of $ \mathcal{F}(R,T) $ gravity with higher-order curvature terms.
+Such a higher-order curvature term is a combination of a quadratic $R$-dependent term and a linear $T$-dependent term and it yields highly non-linear field equations.
+In Sec.
+III, we derive the solution of the gravitational field equations and analyze the bouncing criteria by applying the parametrization technique to the Hubble parameter.
+Finally, we summarize the results found in this work in Sec.
+IV.